securityfirst/tent-content/contents_en/operations/sexual-assault/beginner/precautions.md

 ## Training

 Empowering self-defence training will equip you to resist attackers using forceful and non-forceful measures (such as blocking and fleeing), and help you understand which measures to apply in different contexts, including when you know your assailant.

+*"Self-defence training is not the only answer to the problem of sexual assault, but it deserves a place in our portfolio of strategies, especially because it can produce immediate results."*

+-J. A. Hollander, The importance of self-defense training for sexual violence prevention.

 ## Dress

-*"Sexual violence incidents can happen regardless of the clothing being worn and are never the fault of the survivor."* Megan Nobert, Addressing Sexual Violence in Humanitarian Organisations: Good Practices for Improved Prevention Measures, Policies, and Procedures, Report the Abuse, August 2017.
+*"Sexual violence incidents can happen regardless of the clothing being worn and are never the fault of the survivor."*

+-Megan Nobert, Addressing Sexual Violence in Humanitarian Organisations.

 * Appropriately for the culture;
 * Inconspicuously;